1d8/spreadermodules/linux-usb-method/README.md

 # Usage

-Simply run it from the command line and pass the full filepath to the **-p** flag:
+Simply run it from the command line and pass the full filepath of the file you wish to copy to the usb stick to the **-p** flag:

 `./binaryname -p /home/user/Documents/malware.dat`